mshedlosky/Kickstarter-analysis/README.md

 Conclusion about Outcomes Based on Goals:
 1. There is a greater than 50% chance Play Kickstarter will have a Successful outcome if the goal is set to less than $20,000.

+Limitations of Data: The data..

+Other tables and charts that could be created would be...